Phase Retrieval Using Conditional Generative Adversarial Networks: Experiments: Fourier Phase Retrieval

+To evaluate the performance of the models, we compared the distance of the reconstruction $\hat{x}$ to the original signal $x$.
+For this we use the mean squared error (MSE), mean absolute error (MAE) and structural similarity (SSIM) \cite{ssim}.
+These metrics do not take visual aspects like sharpness into account \cite{wang2009mean}.
+Especially the mean squared error tends to prefer blurry predictions.
 Since the Fourier measurements are invariant under signal translation and rotation by $180$ degrees, we sometimes observed these transformations in our reconstruction results as well.
 Although we consider these reconstructions as equally correct solutions, pixel-wise metrics like MSE do not take this property of the Fourier transformation into account.
 We therefore used a cross-correlation based image registration technique \cite{phasebased} to estimate the most probable translation by the predicted signal $\hat{x}$ relative to the original signal $x$.
-The coordinate of strongest cross-correlation between $x$ and $\hat{x}$ gave us the relative translation $(\Delta s, \Delta t)$ and could be reverted accordingly:

-where $\star$ denotes the circular cross-correlation.
-After doing the same with the 180 degree rotation of $\hat{x}$, we took the result with minimal error from these two.
-In the following we only report evaluation metrics based on the registered predictions for MNIST and Fashion-MNIST.
-On CelebA the registration had no effect, since the images are not surrounded by zero values, as with the other datasets.
+We also calculated the optimal translation for the image rotated by 180 degree and we reported the result with minimal error of these two.
+For MNIST and Fashion-MNIST we registered the predictions before calculating the evaluation metrics.
+For the CelebA dataset we omitted the registration since we did not observe any effect.